-- (i) macro-aging, which is observed at the population level and refers to a shift in the age distribution of the population caused by the large decrease in birth rates beginning in the mid-1960s (the fertility drop after the large Baby Boom generation); and - (ii) micro-aging, which can be observed at an individual level and refers to the expected long-term increase in life expectancies caused by individuals living longer, on average, in each succeeding generation.
+- (i) macro-aging, which is observed at the population level and refers to a shift in the age distribution of the population caused by the large decrease in birth rates beginning in the mid-1960s (the fertility drop after the large baby-boom generation); and - (ii) micro-aging, which can be observed at an individual level and refers to the expected long-term increase in life expectancies caused by individuals living longer, on average, in each succeeding generation.

 A third demographic component, which acts to partially offset macro-aging, is net immigration.
-Because immigrants tend to be younger than the average covered OASDI worker, higher immigration can offset some of the change in the age distribution of the population caused by lower birth rates.
-The ratio of covered workers to Social Security beneficiaries is expected to decrease significantly from 2.8 in 2017 to 2.2 in 2035, primarily due to macroaging, and then micro-aging will cause the ratio to further decline, albeit more slowly, to 2.0, by the end of the 75-year projection period.
-This decrease over the projection period of approximately 30 percent is important in a system in which the dollars paid in must equal the dollars paid out-a PAYGO system.
+Due to immigrants tending to be younger than the average covered OASDI worker, higher immigration can offset some of the change in the age distribution of the population caused by lower birth rates.

+The ratio of covered workers to Social Security beneficiaries is expected to decrease significantly from 2.8 in 2018 to 2.3 in 2035, primarily due to macroaging, and then micro-aging will cause the ratio to further decline, albeit more slowly, to 2.1, by the end of the 75-year projection period.
+This decrease over the projection period of approximately 25 percent is important in a system in which the dollars paid in must equal the dollars paid out-a PAYGO system.

-Figure 3 shows the projected growth in the number of Social Security beneficiaries relative to the covered working population, under the three sets of assumptions.
+Figure 3 shows the projected growth in the number of Social Security beneficiaries relative to the covered working population under the three sets of assumptions.